By Kathleen Ohlson - June 9, 2021

 Severe weather events and natural disasters, such as hurricanes, tornadoes, severe storms, wildfires and droughts, are wreaking havoc across every part of the U.S. They are happening more frequently, causing tremendous amounts of damage — often in the billions — for each event.
 So how do you keep your community safe when seconds matter?
 It starts with severe weather preparedness and understanding the nature and frequency of events impacting your community.

-The U.S. has sustained 279 weather and natural disasters between 1980 and 2020, and each event reached or surpassed $1 billion, according to an October 2020 summary report by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information (NCEI).
-During this 40-year period, the country experienced an increased frequency of extreme weather events including: 126 severe storms, 48 tropical cyclones, 33 floods, 28 droughts, 18 wildfires, 17 winter storms and 9 freezes.
-The total cost of all of these events exceeds $1.825 trillion.
+The U.S. has sustained 290 weather and natural disasters between 1980 and 2020, and each event reached or surpassed $1 billion, according to the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information (NCEI).
+During this 40-year period, the country experienced an increased frequency of extreme weather events including: 132 severe storms, 52 tropical cyclones, 33 floods, 28 droughts, 18 wildfires, 18 winter storms and 9 freezes.
+The total cost of all these events exceeds $1.9 trillion.

-As for 2020, the first nine months have tied the annual record of 16 severe weather and natural disaster events that occurred in 2011 and 2017, according to NCEI.
-These events include 11 severe storms and three tropical cyclones, as well as droughts and wildfires.
-They resulted in the deaths of over 180 people.
+As for 2020, there was a record-breaking 22 severe weather and natural disaster events, according to NCEI.
+These events include 13 severe storms and seven tropical cyclones, as well as droughts and wildfires.
+They resulted in the deaths of 262 people.

-The most costly event of 2020, as of when this blog was published, was a derecho that hit the Plains and the Midwest in August.
-A derecho is a fast-moving, violent wind storm that’s associated with severe thunderstorms.
-The August 2020 storm went along a 700-mile path, going through Chicago.
+One of the costliest events of 2020 was a derecho that hit the Plains and the Midwest in August.
+A derecho is a fast-moving, violent windstorm that’s associated with severe thunderstorms.
+The August 2020 storm went along a 770-mile path, including the Chicago metropolitan area.
 Tornado warnings were in effect west and north of Chicago.

 At one point, winds gusted over 70 mph for about an hour over central and eastern Iowa and northeast Illinois.
 Various reports said numerous locations reported gusts over 110 mph.
 Cedar Rapids and nearby areas experienced maximum wind gusts near 140 mph, according to a NOAA report.
-All told, the derecho was blamed for four deaths and cost approximately $7.5 billion in damage.
-It exceeded nine of 2020’s record 10 landfalling hurricanes and tropical storms to strike the U.S.
+All told, the derecho was blamed for four deaths and cost approximately $11 billion in damages.

-Hurricane Laura, which struck Louisiana in late August, caused about $14 billion in damage and is the costliest event this year.
+Hurricane Laura, which struck Louisiana in late August, caused about $19 billion in damage and was the costliest event in 2020.

 Even though each region of the country experiences a different combination of weather and natural disasters, every state has experienced at least one billion-dollar disaster since 1980.
 The NCEI reported the Central, South and Southeast regions generally have more billion-dollar disasters than other regions.
 Texas alone has had more than 100 of these events since 1980.